zeshinsei/sync-companion/README.md

 ### Prerequisites

-See `requirements.txt`.
+See [requirements.txt](requirements.txt).
 This bot has been developed and tested under:

 * Linux 5.1.17
 * Python 3.6.6